Drug and Alcohol Rehab Treatment for Muslims

 Islam-Informed Rehab at Castle Craig

 Castle Craig is culturally sensitive and provides treatment for people of all faiths.
-We are an Islam-informed rehab clinic which means that we understand the unique family and community dynamics and cultural practices of our Muslim patients.
+We are an Islam-informed rehab clinic, which means that we understand the unique family and community dynamics and cultural practices of our Muslim patients.

 • Is Addiction a Result of Sin?